mcanouil/mickael.canouil.fr/content/home/skills.md

 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: featurette

+# Activate this widget? true/false
 active: false

+# Order that this section appears on the page.
+weight: 130

 # This file represents a page section.
 headless: true

-# Order that this section appears on the page.
-weight: 30

 title: Skills
 subtitle: